A compositional framework for open classical kinematic systems: Introduction

 For now, view a span in a category $\C$ to be a pair of morphisms in $\C$ that have the same source.
 The essential idea of Baez et al.\ was to identify an open classical mechanical system with a span $S$ in a category $\C$ \cite{BWY}.
 The source of the morphisms that define $S$ encodes the trajectories of the system.
 Span composition determines how systems compose to form larger systems.

-Section~\ref{Sec:2} reviews the technical obstructions that arise when constructing span categories for classical mechanical systems.
-These obstructions complicate direct application of existing open-system frameworks \cite{Courser}.
+Technical obstructions arise when constructing span categories for classical mechanical systems.
+These obstructions complicate direct application of existing open system frameworks \cite{Courser}.
 The principal difficulty is that the relevant categories do not admit pullbacks.
-Baez et al.\ addressed this issue using generalized span categories \cite{WY}.
+Weisbart and Yassine addressed this issue using generalized span categories by introducing $\F$\emph{-pullbacks} to determine span composition uniquely \cite{WY}.
 Street introduced the notion of a \emph{fake pullback} to treat span categories in categories without pullbacks \cite{Street}.
-The present work adopts the generalized span framework, which provides a direct extension of earlier work \cite{WY}.
-Street's approach offers an alternative treatment of span composition in this setting, and its applicability here merits further investigation.
+In order to align with the prior work of Baez et al. \cite{BWY}, the present work adopts the generalized span framework, which Section~\ref{Sec:2} reviews.
+Street's approach offers an alternative treatment of span composition and its applicability here merits further investigation.

-The framework introduced by Baez et al.\ \cite{BWY} treats systems constructed from finitely many linearly ordered subsystems.
+The prior framework \cite{BWY} directly treats systems constructed from finitely many linearly ordered subsystems.
 A spring--mass system consisting of finitely many masses constrained to move along a line and connected by springs provides a basic example.
 Such a system looks like this:

-For a system with three masses and two springs, identifying the right mass of the left subsystem with the left mass of the right subsystem yields the larger system:
+For a system with three masses and two springs, identifying the right mass of the left subsystem with the left mass of the right subsystem decomposes the larger system into smaller systems, like this:

 From the Hamiltonian perspective, the state space of each mass is $T^\ast\mathds R$, the cotangent bundle of $\mathds R$.
 Each arrow in the diagram represents a canonical projection between these subsystem state spaces: